charlesfrye/charlesfrye.github.io/_posts/2017-11-22-gaussian-diff-eq.markdown

 ## Summary

-The Gaussian family of distributions appears in a wide variety of distinct settings: as
+Distributions from the Gaussian family appear in a wide variety of distinct settings: as
 [the sampling distributions]({{site.url}}/stats/2017/02/24/statistics-as-pushforward.html)
 of many useful statistics,